Discover More About Embracing Age

 "Research suggests that older people in care homes are twice as likely to feel lonely as older people living in the community."

-You may be thinking "but how can they be lonelier when they live with many other residents of the same generation as them?"
-Doris has an Embracing Age Volunteer visit her weekly at her care home and says "you can be lonely in a crowd."
-Some residents don't get many visitors, so to have someone make time to see them and talk about things that they wouldn't talk about within the care home really means a lot to them and without a doubt makes all the difference.
+You might wonder, "But how can they be lonelier when they live with many other residents of the same generation?"
+Doris has an Embracing Age Volunteer visit her weekly at her care home and says, "You can be lonely in a crowd."
+Some residents don't receive many visitors, so having someone make time to see them and discuss things they wouldn't normally talk about within the care home really means a lot to them and undoubtedly makes all the difference.

 Embracing Age is a charity directed by Tina English and was set up in 2015 as a local project in the London Borough of Richmond.
 Today, they have projects in Northern Ireland & the UK and aim to start 30 more projects in the coming years.
 They aim to connect as many churches with care homes as they can to provide companionship to elderly care home residents who are in much need of a friend.
 Tina is passionate about making a difference to care home residents' lives and making them feel valued in society.